jere357/jere357.github.io/university_projects.md

 ---
-layout: default
+layout: default_blog
 ---
 [Home](./)

 # University projects w/ deep learning

-In this document, I showcase several deep learning projects that I completed during my time as a university student.
+In this document, I showcase several deep learning/machine learning projects that I completed during my time as a university student.
 These projects cover a variety of applications in natural language processing, computer vision, and generative modeling.

 ## Method for People Counting From Image Sequence